Semipalatinsk Test Site: Health impacts

 The full impact of radiation exposure was hidden for many years by Soviet authorities.
 The general consensus of health studies conducted at the site since it was closed is that radioactive fallout from nuclear testing had a direct impact on the health of about 200,000 local residents.
 Specifically, scientists have linked higher rates of different types of cancer to post-irradiation effects.
 Likewise, several studies have explored the correlation between radiation exposure and thyroid abnormalities.

-A BBC program claimed in 2010 that in the worst affected locations one in twenty children born were with genetic defects.
+A BBC programme claimed in 2010 that in the worst affected locations one in twenty children born were with genetic defects.
 British film-maker Antony Butts documented some of the genetic health impacts in his 2010 film After the Apocalypse.

 A recently declassified CIA report provides a first-hand witness account of the immediate impacts of a nuclear test near Semipalatinsk in 1955.
-In this report, a source who was in the vicinity of a Soviet thermonuclear test in November 1955 describes experiencing loss of hearing, "the air...crackling up with pressure" as if the "air was tearing up," and the ground shaking.
+In this report, a source who was in the vicinity of a Soviet thermonuclear test in November 1955 describes experiencing loss of hearing, "the air... crackling up with pressure" as if the "air was tearing up", and the ground shaking.

 Ethnographic data from anthropological study detail some of the unique perspectives of those populations that are affected and still live within the area of radiation exposure that allow those populations to understand their circumstances and the biological subjectivity of concepts like safety and their survival within an area still affected by radiation.

+The nation of Kazakhstan recognizes more than a million of their citizens as victims of Soviet-era radiation exposure.
+In one village adjacent to the test site, categorized as "minimal risk", the Kazakh government allots each resident a one time lump sum roughly equivalent to $50 USD.